lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 #### **filter()**

-Returns new array containing shallow copies of all elements that match the specified findFunction.
+Returns new array containing shallow copies of all elements that match the specified match function.

 ```javascript
 array.filter((element, ?index, ?array) => { code }, ?thisArg)